Which is the Best of the Watch Dog breeds? What makes some breeds better watch dogs than others?

 Griffon Bruxellois is not aggressive.
 However,

 he WILL bark when a visitor arrives or someone passes by.
 These dogs just love to be near their owners, and will alert them to anything out of the ordinary.
+One of the best of the watch dog breeds.

 Recognition: CKC (Terriers), ANKC (Terriers), AKC (Terriers), NZKC (Terriers), UKC (Terrier, (UK) Terrier, FCI Group 3